SAP-samples/cloud-workflow-samples/cf-capitalexpenditure-lp/README.md

 ### Capital Expenditure Approval Process - Visibility Actions
 1. Unzip VisibilityActionsCapex.zip under the folder VisibilityActionWorkflow into your local folder
 2. Drag and drop the project to the SAP Business Application Studio under the PROJECTS Explorer.
-3. [Build the project and deploy the archive](https://help.sap.com/viewer/9d1db9835307451daa8c930fbd9ab264/Cloud/en-US/97ef204c568c4496917139cee61224a6.html)  to your cloud platform account
+3. [Build the project and deploy the archive](https://help.sap.com/viewer/9d1db9835307451daa8c930fbd9ab264/Cloud/en-US/97ef204c568c4496917139cee61224a6.html)  to your Business Technology Platform account

-To enable users to manage and/or view data in HANA, please assign **CapexDataModelAdmin** and **CapexDataModelViewer** roles to the relevant users in SAP Cloud Platform Cockpit.
+To enable users to manage and/or view data in HANA, please assign **CapexDataModelAdmin** and **CapexDataModelViewer** roles to the relevant users in SAP Business Technology Platform Cockpit.

 All remaining configurations to setup the scenario are available in [SAP API Business Hub](https://api.sap.com/package/sapcapitalexpenditureapprovalprocess?section=Overview).